BrunelCS/SR2Calculator/README.md

 `./activator run`

-to start the application server locally.
+to start the application server locally on port 9000.

 For more information about using activator to deploy on a server, please refer to the documentation at the Play Framework website: [https://www.playframework.com/](https://www.playframework.com/).

+In essence, you would use a command something like this:

+`./activator start -Dhttp.port=80`

+Choosing whatever port you wish to host on.